diyscif/diyscif/scif-thesis.md

 many false alarms cause fatigue and desensitization of security personnel.
 The IDS should be stand-alone, i.e. independent of other facilities' alarm systems.
-It can be supplemented with [audio or video monitoring](#cctv) if special attention is given not to inadvertently jeopardize the SCIFs information security.  [@ics-705-ts, p.
+It can be supplemented with [audio or video monitoring](#cctv) if special attention is given not to inadvertently compromise the SCIFs information security. [@ics-705-ts, p.
 53]

-All components, i.e. the monitoring station, movement sensors, high security switches (HSS), premise control unit (PCU), and keypads should meet the internationally recognized Underwriters Laboratories (UL) Standards 2050, 639, 634, 1610 and/or 294 respectively.
+All components, i.e. the monitoring station, movement sensors, high security switches (HSS), premise control unit (PCU), and keypads should meet the internationally recognized Underwriters Laboratories (UL) Standards 2050, 639, 634, 1610 and/or 294, respectively.
 The UL, being an independent, international organization not complying to the standards of any one country, is most suitable for providing globally recognized and universal security standards for the purposes of this paper.